 - Lemons have a sour taste because they contain citric acid.

-Corresponding Recipe: Lemon & Garlic Shrimp with Asparagus & Three Cheese Pasta with Lemon, Cherry Tomatoes & Asparagus
+Corresponding Recipes: Lemon & Garlic Shrimp with Asparagus & Three Cheese Pasta with Lemon, Cherry Tomatoes & Asparagus

 Skills supported: Fine motor (measuring, pouring), following instructions, scientific inquiry and problem-solving